Ernst Wilimowski: Postwar career

 After the war, Wilimowski, who was regarded by the Polish government as a traitor, was not allowed to visit his Silesian homeland during the Communist regime.
 He was with SG Chemnitz-West in 1946-47 and had a short spell with RC Strasbourg in 1949.
 After that, he settled in the Karlsruhe area, opening a restaurant there.
-Even though he was already in his 30s when organized playing resumed, he continued a career that lasted until 1959 and age 43.
-During this period he played for, or had talks with, several German club teams including TSV Detmold (in between seasons, no league appearances), FV Offenburg (as a player-coach), BC Augsburg for a short spell in the autumn of 1948, Singen 04, where he had a good comeback scoring 16 Oberliga goals in 1950-51, and VfR Kaiserslautern (including 70 goals in 89 Oberliga Südwest appearances for the latter, all scored when he was over 35 years old).
-After retiring, together with wife, Wilimowski for a while ran a restaurant, then worked in a Pfaff sewing machine factory, to retire in 1978.
+Even though he was already in his 30s when organized playing resumed, he continued a career that lasted until 1957 and age 41.
+During this period he played for several German club teams including TSV Detmold (in between seasons, no league appearances), FV Offenburg (as a player-coach), BC Augsburg for a short spell in the autumn of 1948, Singen 04, where he had a good comeback scoring 16 Oberliga goals in 1950-51, and VfR Kaiserslautern (including at least 71 goals in Oberliga Südwest appearances for the latter, all scored when he was over 35 years old).

-At the 1974 FIFA World Cup in Germany, Wilimowski allegedly wanted to pay a visit to the Polish national team that stayed in Murrhardt near Stuttgart, but was refused permission by PZPN officials.
-In 1995, he was invited by Ruch Chorzów to come to Upper Silesia and celebrate club's 75th anniversary.
-Wilimowski, according to his oldest daughter, Sylvia Haarke, wanted to come to Poland, saying that had it not been for the war, he would never have left Katowice.
-However, his wife Klara (née Mehne) was sick then and he had to stay with her.
-Wilimowski died in Karlsruhe, Germany, leaving behind four children - three daughters (Sylvia, Sigrid and Ulle) and a son, Rainer.